home-assistant-tutorials/01.development-environment/README.md

 Find the official documentation of the mount syntax [here](https://code.visualstudio.com/remote/advancedcontainers/add-local-file-mount).

+#### Trouble shouting

+Did you put the `mounts` entry into the top level of the array?

+Don't put it into `settings` or any other wrong location.

+Are the paths right?

+In doubt change into them and use `pwd` to spell out the full paths.
+Then use copy and paste to keep them untouched.

+#### Challenge

 You changed the `devcontainer.json` file and you can push the change to your personal git repository.
 That's one good reason to keep your own fork of it.

-#### Challenge

 This commit would get into your way, if you would like to create a pull request for the Home Assistant core.
 It doesn't matter for the tutorial, though.
 You can